husonlab/catrenet/README.md

 <img src="https://github.com/husonlab/catlynet/blob/master/src/main/resources/catlynet/resources/images/splash.png" alt="Splash" width="600"/>

 CatlyNet is a program for working with autocatalytic networks.
 It is written in Java and uses JavaFX.
-The program implements a fast and exact algorithm for calculating (maximal) RAFs, CAFs, and pseudo-RAFs from any set of catalysed 'reactions' and a given 'food' set.
+The program implements fast and exact algorithms for calculating (maximal) RAFs, CAFs, and pseudo-RAFs from any set of catalysed 'reactions' and a given 'food' set.
 These three notions are formalizations of the concept of a 'collectively autocatalytic set' originally introduced by Stuart Kauffman.